Clarifying Purpose (Not Setting a Goal)

 Without this orientation, the mind will always return to what it knows best: familiar patterns, inherited beliefs, and conditioned responses.
 Not because it is wrong, but because that is how the mind functions.

-Sankalpa is often misunderstood as a personal motivation… health, calm, balance, or growth.
-While these may arise as effects of practice, they are not the purpose of yoga as Patañjali defines it.
+Intention or Sankalpa is often misunderstood as a personal motivation… health, calm, balance, or growth.
+While these may arise as effects of practice, they are not the purpose of yoga.

-In the Yoga Sūtras, the purpose of practice is not the improvement of identity, but freedom from identification itself.
+In the Yoga Sūtras of Patanjali, the purpose of practice is not the improvement of identity, but freedom from identification itself.

-This is why samādhi is presented as the destination at the beginning of the teachings… not as something to attain immediately, but so the practitioner does not confuse the path with the aim.
+This is why samādhi or higher states of awareness is presented as the destination at the beginning of the teachings… not as something to attain immediately, but so the practitioner does not confuse the path with the aim.

-Because attention directs the mind, and the mind directs the body, sankalpa directly shapes how practice is embodied.
+Because attention directs the mind, and the mind directs the body, intention directly shapes how practice is embodied.

 When intention is clear: